If you’ve got kids, you’ll understand when I say that one of the biggest challenges is making sure they’re eating

 Chocolate lovers, you don’t have to give up your favorite treat.

 You just need to eat the variety that’s antioxidant-rich and offers far more health benefits than the sugary stuff.

 Similar to veggies, dark chocolate contains phytonutrients, or plant chemicals, that can help lower the risk of heart disease, strokes, and diabetes.

 We definitely recommend working a bit of 70 or higher percent dark chocolate into your diet!

-While any of the snack foods can also be served as part of a meal and vice versa, these are more commonly associated with your larger meals.
+While all of the snack foods can also be served as part of a meal and vice versa, these are more commonly associated with your larger meals.